iamziike/storage-bucket/README.md

 ## Future Features

-more features will being added
+more features will be added sooon!

 ## To run locally